OnTheLine/otl-covenants/README.md

 7. Sunset Estates (not to be confused with Sunset Ridge).
 I suspect that Sunset Estates development, created by Fred Holland beginning in 1930, *might* have had restrictive covenants because it is adjacent to Devitt's Knollwood Road development and news articles suggested he was considering his options.
   - Please check for covenants in any Sunset Estate properties, located on the odd-numbered west side of Knollwood Road and both sides of Birchwood Road, as shown in maps #21, #130, #138

-#### Notes
-- Bellew Terrace, 1929 deed with subdivision map (Terry Rd, Wind Rd, Burnside Ave), ready for Jack to draw boundaries.
-See news clips about Terrence Shannon construction and Niels Wind
-- Knollwood Road (currently no subdivision name), 1941 deed from Richard J. Devitt to Arthur and Ruth Dinsmore for 64 Knollwood Road.
-See news clips about Devitt as EH GOP legislator in 1920s; includes map 21 that shows extent of Devitt property
-  - Dave: I'm writing to ask for more info about Knollwood Road area in East Hartford so that we can better estimate the scope of the racist covenant.
-  - Previously, you found one racist covenant for 64 Knollwood Road (no subdivision name) in a 1941 deed from Richard J. Devitt to Arthur and Ruth Dinsmore.
-  - In newspaper stories, I found several references to Devitt selling property on the even-numbered of Knollwood Road, which has no subdivision name so far, so I'm going to call it "Knollwood East Side"
-  - Also, Devitt built at least one home inside the adjacent "Sunset Estates" subdivision, owned by Fred Holland and located immediately to the west, as shown in the attached 1930 map.
-(You can see it says the east side of Knollwood is "Property of RJ Devitt")
-  - 1) Is there any evidence of additional racist covenants on Devitt's even-numbered "Knollwood East Side" homes, such as numbers 16, 22, 28, 34, 40, 50 Knollwood?
-If yes, then we can reasonably estimate that Devitt's entire subdivision was restricted this way.
-  - 2) Is there any evidence of racist covenants inside Sunset Estates (odd-numbered west side of Knollwood, plus Birchwood), owned by Fred Holland?
-If yes, then we can reasonably estimate that Holland's entire subdivision was restricted this way.
-- Shannon Heights, 1938 deed with subdivision map (Forbes St, north side lots 1-3, Olaf Benson, 4-6, then south side lots 7-16); 1937 ad photo shows 3 recently completed and 3 under construction (which in Google Street view appear to be 541, 537, 533 Forbes St, on east side just south of Balsam Rd); 1938 news clip says building permits for 518, 522, 547 Forbes St. See news clips about Terrence Shannon & Sons construction,   - Shannon Heights, we have 1937 map 50, but 1938 map W is not online
-- Stanley and Prospect St area (no formal subdivision name, so call it "Stanley Street"), 1926 deed with 1926 and 1927 maps of "Property of Estate of Charles S. Barnes," bought by MJ Desmond Construction Company, Martin J. Desmond, around 73 Stanley St. No more details found in Newspapers.com search; ready to draw boundaries
-- Sunset Ridge, 1930 deed from Sunset Ridge Country Club to Jennie Higbie, for one parcel of land along Kennedy St, "Causasian" restriction openly advertised in 1930-05-25 Courant, describing about 75 lots, but no clear map.
-Note that Kennedy Rd appears to be old name for Ridgewood Road.
-Jack can estimate map based on news clips but needs EH Town subdivision map, if it exists, for confirmation
-- Westview Drive (currently no subdivision name, so call it "Westview"), 1942 deed with subdivision map labeled "Property of Richard J. Devitt" Ridgewood Rd, Westview Drive, Silver Lane), ready for Jack to draw boundaries, 25 plots
-- TODO: investigate other Terrence Shannon & Sons subdivisions of this era
-  - Forest Village subdivision, 1939 map 56 (Forbes St & Forest St)
-  - Laraia Street building lots, 1924 map 28 (Laraia St at Bliss St)

-  - East Hartford Index of Maps <https://www.easthartfordct.gov/sites/g/files/vyhlif9241/f/uploads/townmapindex_current.pdf>

 ## How to update:
 - Overview: draw in GeoJson.io, data entry in Google Sheet, join in MapShaper, republish in Datawrapper, save to GitHub